-Female genital mutilation – a common practice in Atacora.
-Helping a young girl, Waama, refuse the practice.
+Female Genital Mutilation – still a common practice in Atacora.

 I’m a teacher living at the heart of a community in Benin that still practices circumcision and cutting.
 It’s a rite of passage marking an adolescent’s transition to adulthood and takes place once every three years.
 The practice consists of men having the foreskin cut off and women having the clitoris cut and removed.